 Scientific Thinking – Children are encouraged to learn about their environment through observing and describing.

-Judaic Studies – Children are encouraged to establish a positive Jewish identity and develop familiarity with Jewish celebrations, traditions and songs.
+Judaic Studies – Children are encouraged to establish a positive Jewish identity and develop familiarity with Jewish celebrations and traditions.

 The Arts – Children are encouraged to develop an appreciation of the arts through active engagement.